-Challenges for Manitou Group Positive impacts for stakeholders Negative impacts for stakeholders Material risks Health, safety and working conditions of workers in the value chain Positive influence of the requirements of a responsible purchasing policy on the health and well-being of employees in the value chain (economic well-being, improvement of employee health, etc.) employees in the value chain (fire and explosion, Group brand among employees, future employees (employer Respect for human rights and fundamental freedoms Improving supplier practices that enable supply chain resilience Potential endangerment of the physical or moral integrity of workers in the value chain (including the most vulnerable) due to non-respect of fundamental freedoms, discrimination, forced labor, etc.
+Challenges for Manitou Group Positive impacts for stakeholders Negative impacts for stakeholders Material risks Health, safety and working conditions of workers in the value chain of a responsible purchasing policy on Potential endangerment of the physical integrity of employees in the value chain (fire and explosion, pain related to the ergonomics of workstations, etc.), including those working on production sites (falls, collisions, injuries, noise and vibration) Group brand among employees, future employees (employer Respect for human rights and fundamental freedoms Improving supplier practices that enable supply chain resilience Potential endangerment of the physical or moral integrity of workers in the value chain (including the most vulnerable) due to non-respect of fundamental freedoms, discrimination, forced labor, etc.

 In an environment of heightened regulatory and societal expectations, Manitou Group is aware that its activities can have negative impacts on workers in the value chain and on respect for human rights.
-The group strives to anticipate and mitigate these negative impacts and risks associated with matters related to the management of human rights,
+The group strives to anticipate and mitigate these negative impacts and risks associated with matters related to the management of human rights, and to the health and safety of its value chain workers, in its corporate strategy.
+The group applies enhanced vigilance practices and zero tolerance in terms of the safety and the physical and moral health of these workers.
+Manitou Group intends to be an active player for the improvement of practices throughout the value chain.